The Whoopee Cushion Story

 A total of 34,000 people were subjected to “six of twenty possible sounds and rated them according to how much they make them laugh.”
 The results were not what might have been expected:

-- “Females find whoopee cushion sounds slightly funnier (big surprise that);
+- “Females find whoopee cushion sounds slightly funnier than males (big surprise that);

 - “Whoopee sounds get less funny as you get older (not always);